 As an experienced British Airways captain, turned media commentator, Terry is in a unique position to give an insight into a previously hidden world.
 He tells riveting stories that demonstrate a creeping erosion of the hard won safety standards that have made airline travel the safest means of transport.
 Yet this book is an easy, story-based read.
 Writing from his own and other pilots’ experiences, the author examines vital safety issues, such as pilots so tired they can hardly function, or even falling asleep.
 He brings official reports to life in understandable and compelling language.
 You will ride on the flight decks of a variety of aircraft and witness extraordinary scenes.

-His forthcoming book, Confessions of an Airline Pilot – Why Planes Crash (incorporating Tales from the Pilot’s Seat) will give the reader an insight to the critically important safety issues that sometimes fail and why.
+His new book, Confessions of an Airline Pilot – Why Planes Crash (incorporating Tales from the Pilot’s Seat) gives the reader an insight to the critically important safety issues that sometimes fail and why.

 Have you ever wondered who you should avoid flying with?
 This book asks whether we are becoming complacent about safety and sets out the author’s concerns over the change of direction the airline industry has taken after decades of increasing safety.
 It will also help you choose your airline with an insight into what makes one safer than another.